Mastodon

 Agrigento was settled by Greek colonists around 582-580 BC, near the current city's location, and has seen its share of outside invaders and conquests, like much of Sicily.
 A reminder of this history is the "Valley of the Temples," located south of the city.
 This UNESCO World Heritage site is considered to have some of the best examples of ancient Greek art and architecture, including the Temple of Concordia.
 This remarkably preserved Greek Temple was built around 440–430 BC.
 The Valley itself has a total of seven temples.
 This was our first stop the following day before leaving Agrigento and heading East toward our next stop, Siracusa (Syracuse).
 Along the way, we stopped through some beautiful towns, including Ragusa, where we had a quick lunch and admired the art and architecture, such as the Cattedrale di San Giovanni Battista and Modica, which is also filled with great examples of Sicilian Baroque architecture.
 The drive from Comiso up to and through Modica was extraordinarily hilly and scenic.
 Winding up and around tight corners with epic views around each corner.
 After we visited the towns, we moved on to our next apartment in Siracusa on the Isola di Ortigia.
 After arriving in Siracusa, we strolled the streets, taking in the smells of fresh cannoli and sweet roasted pistachios from vendors in the alleys.
 We walked across town to the city wall and looked out upon the Ionian Sea before finding a place for drinks and food.
 We stopped at Evoe Wine Bar Shop, ordering a wonder platter of various Salumi and local pecorino cheese.
 At the same time, our wonderfully personable server guided us through a couple of glasses of Sicilian wine.

-Interior of Duomo di San Pietro Apostolo in Modica, Sicily
+Ornate baroque interior of Duomo di San Pietro Apostolo in Modica, Sicily

-Interior of Duomo di San Pietro Apostolo in Modica, Sicily
+Ornate baroque interior of Duomo di San Pietro Apostolo in Modica, Sicily

 Exterior of Duomo di San Pietro Apostolo in Modica, Sicily